mdnadeemhasan999/KBA-IQ-QUIZ/README.md

-# KBA-IQ-QUIZ
+# kbc-quiz-app

-KBA IQ is a quiz that displays 10 random music questions.
-The questions can vary from types of instruments to artist details.
-You will have 15 seconds to answer each question and if the time runs out, the question will be counted wrong.
+This web app was developed using javascript, css, and html.
+The quiz offers questions about music.
+The questions can be about songs, artsists, or genres.
+The app expects a user to input a name or it will assign a random name from random artists's names.
+The questions are pulled randomly each time from an object that is stored in an included .js file.

+The user has a specified amount of time to answer each question and will see a total score after all questions have neen answered.